-Established industrial corporations such as the KONGSBERG GROUP, NAMMO and Telenor all have extensive space activities.
-In addition there are several start-ups, like IDEAS and S&T, which focus on space technologies.
+Established industrial corporations such as the the KONGSBERG Group, NAMMO and Telenor all have extensive space activities.
+In addition there are several start-ups and SMEs, like IDEAS and S&T, which focus on space technologies.

 Norwegian space activities are to a large extent developed through national membership in the European Space Agency (ESA), where Norway became a member in 1978.
 Through the ESA membership, and EU programs, Norwegian companies secure their opportunities for participation in the various space projects in Europe.